 How is mesothelioma treated?

-Mesothelioma unfortunately can be very difficult to treat as it is usually discovered when at a more advanced stage.
+Mesothelioma unfortunately can be difficult to treat as it is usually discovered when at a more advanced stage.
 The aims of most treatments are to control mesothelioma, keep you well and relieve symptoms.
 The following treatments may be offered.

 Mesothelioma can cause symptoms like breathlessness and pain.
 Let your medical team know if you have any symptoms so that they can help you.
 Some hospitals have pain specialists and breathlessness clinics.
-You may also be referred to the palliative care team, who are experts in managing symptoms.
+You should also be referred to the palliative care team, who are experts in managing symptoms.
 Read more about managing side-effects and symptoms.